Swetrix/blog-posts/posts/2022-12-30-vs-cloudflare-analytics.md

 twitter_handle: andrii_rom
 ---

+> [!NOTE]
+> This article is no longer relevant as of November 29, 2025.
+Please refer to the [Swetrix vs Cloudflare Web Analytics: Full Feature Comparison](https://swetrix.com/comparison/cloudflare-analytics) article for the latest comparison.

 Cloudflare offers several analytics products and one of them is called Cloudflare Account Analytics, but it is only available to Cloudflare users.
 Cloudflare Web Analytics, on the other hand, is a free tool that is available to everyone.
 <br />